-Children in the Ugbakwa community at Nkanu East Local Government of Enugu State are learning sitting on bare floor, Bagco Bags and stones as their school become dilapidated.
+Children in the Ugbakwa community at Nkanu East Local Government of Enugu State are learning sitting on a bare floor, Bagco Bags, and stones as their school becomes dilapidated.

 Mr. Ejiofor Cyprian who spoke to MAWA, described the condition of public primary and secondary schools in Enugu as deplorable, pointing out that the kids often learn in a very unconducive environment.

 Cyprian who spoke to MAWA in a telephone conversation from the Enugu Ezike community in Igbo North Local Government of the state accused the government of not funding education.
 At the same time, the officials supervise it as it is collapsing.

 He, however, pointed out that because of the collapsed nature of public schools in the state, some parent who have the economic means, now send their kids to private schools as an alternative to acquiring a good and quality education.
 In contrast, children of the poor are allowed to school in an environment that can be best described as a zoo where animals are kept.

 “I was born in Enugu Ezike, I am over 46 years and have visited virtually all the communities in Nsukka, and I can tell you for sure, many of the public schools are dilapidated, not conducive for learning”, Cyprian said.

 Miss Jacinta Amaka, a teacher in one of the public schools in the Obukpa community in Nsukka Local Government, described the condition of public schools in Enugu State as pitiable.